Thai language: Vowel developments

 Not all researchers agree with Li.
-Pittayaporn (2009), for example, reconstructs a similar system for Proto-Southwestern-Tai, but believes that there was also a mid back unrounded vowel //ə// (which he describes as //ɤ//), occurring only before final velar //k ŋ//.
-He also seems to believe that the Proto-Southwestern-Tai vowel length distinctions can be reconstructed back to similar distinctions in Proto-Tai.
+Pittayaporn (2009), for example, reconstructs a similar system for Proto-Southwestern Tai but argues for the presence of a mid back unrounded vowel //ə// (which he transcribes as //ɤ//), occurring only before final velar consonants (//k ŋ//).
+He also argues that the Proto-Southwestern Tai vowel length distinctions can be traced back to similar distinctions in Proto-Tai.